yegor256/0pdd/README.md

 Section `errors` allows you to specify a list of email addresses which will receive notifications when PDD processing fails for your repo.
-It's a very useful feature, since ~sometimes~ very often programmers make mistakes in PDD puzzle formatting.
+It's a very useful feature, since very often programmers make mistakes in PDD puzzle formatting.
 We would recommend you use this feature.

 Section `alerts` allows you to specify users that will be notified when